isomerpages/imda-tradetrust/index.md

   - textcards:
       title: Solution
       id: textcards
-      description: You can easily create, verify and transfer digitised any documents regardless of the document or data formats.
-Lessen risk of fraud as validity, tampering and genuine issuer are checked.
+      description: Easily create, verify, and transfer digitized documents of any format, while reducing the risk of fraud through comprehensive checks for validity, tampering, and authenticity of the issuer.
       cards:
         - title: Create
           description: Create or revoke any business documents